Program-AR/pilas-bloques-backend/README.md

 - Run `npm install`

 ## Running app
-> Remember start the DB before!
+> Remember to start the DB before!

 For development
 - Run `npm run dev` for server starts.
-Any file change should re-run the it.
+Any file change should re-run it.
 This command only starts API and Analytics servers.
 It's important to NOT close those tabs (API and Analytics) before ending the processes (using `CTRL + C`); otherwise you will need to kill it manually (using [`fuser`](https://linux.die.net/man/1/fuser) command).

 For production
 - Run `npm run build` for make `dist` directory.
 (TODO)